Space Brothers (manga): Reception

 Kodansha Manga Award (shared with Chica Umino's March Comes In Like a Lion).
 In 2014, it won the Reader Prize of the 18th Tezuka Osamu Cultural Prize.
-As of March 2022, the manga had over 28 million copies in circulation.
+By March 2022, the manga had over 28 million copies in circulation.
+In 2024, alongside Case Closed, Space Brothers won the grand prize of Rakuten Kobo's second E-book Award in the "Long Seller Comic" category.

-An asteroid, 13163 Koyamachuya, was named after the creator.